 Humanoid Robotics: a Magical Spice to Enhance Learning and Training Activities

-I am currently head of the M.A. program in the Instructional Technologies faculty at Holon Institute of Technology (HIT) in Israel.
+I am Dean of the Instructional Technologies faculty at Holon Institute of Technology (HIT) in Israel.

 From 2001 -2011, I served as an Adjunct Professor at The University of Maryland University College (UMUC) Graduate School at the Master of Distance Education and E-learning Program.

 Other positions were: head of interactive television satellite-based unit at the Open University of Israel (OUI) and a director of an e-learning center at Bar-Ilan University in Israel.
 Also, I was the Academic Vice President of a company that provided e-learning solutions for the corporate industry.

 My name is Patrick Heinsch and I am a senior research assistant in the project "RoboPraX" at the Philipps-University Marburg.
 Within the project I am responsible for the creation of MOOCs, the maintenance of our humanoid robots (Pepper and NAO) as well as for the development of applications.
 I received my Master's degree in "Linguistics and Web Development" and wrote my thesis about "Humanoid Robots in the financial sector".
 Afterwards I worked in the project H.E.A.R.T.
 (2016-2019) - Humanoid Emotional Assistant Robots in Teaching -, also at the Philipps-University Marburg, which explored new ways of teaching and learning in higher education by using "Pepper" as assistant.
 Additionally, I gained practical insights of teaching and learning during my work as language teacher in Brazil.

 Lecturer, University Medical Center Hamburg-Eppendorf (UKE), Germany